mantidproject/mantid/docs/source/tutorials/python_in_mantid/script_generation/02_extracting_alg_prop.rst

     ei, mon_peak, mon_index, tzero = GetEi(sample, Monitor1Spec=2,Monitor2Spec=3,EnergyEstimate=12)
     sample = ConvertUnits(sample, Target='DeltaE', Emode='Direct',EFixed=ei)

-* To access input properties, use the workspace history.
+* To access input properties, use the :ref:`workspace history <Workspace-Workspace_History>`.
 Using this handle allows the properties to be extracted by their name using the `getPropertyValue()` function:

 .. code-block:: python